Peta Nocona: Death

 Quanah Parker, the chief's oldest son, once reportedly said in Dallas to Sul Ross, "No kill my father; he not there.
 I want to get it straight here in Texas history.
 After that, two year, three year maybe, my father sick.
 I see him die."
 Certainly, Quanah Parker told both friend and foe that his father had survived the massacre of his band, and died 3–4 years later of complications from old war wounds suffered against the Apache.
 In this account, strongly supported by the oral history of the Comanche people, Peta Nocona was away from the camp and hunting with Quanah Parker and a few other men when the attack occurred.

 Several years after Pease River and the later death of his father, Quanah Parker was introduced into the band of his mother's people, the Comanche Nokoni (also called Destanyuka, not necessarily because of the taboo of the famous dead chief's, Quanah Parker's father, name).
 Chief Horseback (alias Kiyou) took his brother Pecos and him under his wing.
-Quanah Parker temporarily had left the Kwahadi band, then led by Parua-o-coom (Bull Bear) as first chief and Kobay-o-burra (Wild Horse) as second chief.
+Quanah Parker temporarily had left the Kwahadi band, then led by Pawʉʉra-o-coom (Bull Bear) as first chief and Kobay-o-burra (Wild Horse) as second chief.

 Until Peta Nocona died, he had taken care of his sons.
 Quanah Parker had not learned that his mother was White until Cynthia Ann Parker was abducted and forced back into White society, and he learned he was of mixed blood.
 Neither of his parents had discussed his white ancestry before.
 According to Quanah Parker and his warriors, Peta Nocona was a broken and bitter man after Pease River.
 He was never the same after his wife was taken from him, and died sometime around 1863 or 1864 of complications of old war wounds incurred fighting the Apaches, and from grief at the loss of his wife and infant daughter.